External Ids for C7 Gene

 This gene encodes a serum glycoprotein that forms a membrane attack complex together with complement components C5b, C6, C8, and C9 as part of the terminal complement pathway of the innate immune system.
 The protein encoded by this gene contains a cholesterol-dependent cytolysin/membrane attack complex/perforin-like (CDC/MACPF) domain and belongs to a large family of structurally related molecules that form pores involved in host immunity and bacterial pathogenesis.
 This protein initiates membrane attack complex formation by binding the C5b-C6 subcomplex and inserts into the phospholipid bilayer, serving as a membrane anchor.
 Mutations in this gene are associated with a rare disorder called C7 deficiency. [provided by RefSeq, Nov 2016]

 GeneCards Summary for C7 Gene

 C7 (Complement C7) is a Protein Coding gene.
 Diseases associated with C7 include Complement Component 7 Deficiency and Immunodeficiency Due To A Late Component Of Complement Deficiency.
-Among its related pathways are Immune response Lectin induced complement pathway and Complement Pathway.
+Among its related pathways are Complement and coagulation cascades and Immune response Lectin induced complement pathway.
 An important paralog of this gene is C6.

 UniProtKB/Swiss-Prot Summary for C7 Gene